From Theory to Reality: A Practical Guide to Implementing Passwordless Authentication

 - Phased Rollout: Gradually expand to more users and applications.
 This allows for adjustments and minimizes disruption.

 - Monitor and Iterate: Continuously monitor the system for performance, security, and user satisfaction.
 Be prepared to make adjustments based on feedback and data.
-Adopting Modern DevOps Practices can greatly help in this iterative process.

 Step 5: Training and Support